Moroccan Goumier: Reported atrocities

-A British journalist commented, "The Goums have become a legend, a joke...
+A British journalist commented, "The Goums have become a legend, a joke....
 No account of their rapes or their other acts is too eccentric to be passed off as true."

-In his book Up Front, war cartoonist Bill Mauldin referred to the silent killing of one of a pair of sleeping soldiers (thus leaving one alive to awaken and find the other) as "an old Ghoum trick."
+In his book Up Front, American war cartoonist Bill Mauldin referred to the silent killing of one of a pair of sleeping soldiers (thus leaving one alive to awaken and find the other) as "an old Ghoum trick."

-The CEF executed 15 soldiers by firing squad and sentenced 54 others to hard labor in military prisons for acts of rape or murder.
-In 2015, the Italian state recognized compensation to a victim of these events.
+The French Expeditionary Force executed 15 soldiers by firing squad and sentenced 54 others to hard labor in military prisons for acts of rape or murder.
+In 2015, the Italian state recognized compensation for a victim of these events.

 Corsica, 1943

 In September 1943 the 2nd Group of Moroccan Tabors participated in the liberation of Corsica, and fought the Germans in the mountains near Bastia, by Cape Corse.

 Elba, 1944

 The 2nd Group of Moroccan Tabors was part of the French Forces that took Elba from the Germans in June 1944.
 The operation was called Operation Brassard.
 The island was more heavily defended than expected, and there were many casualties on both sides as a result of the severe fighting.